thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack::

-Sets the html document to be opened as a popup when the user clicks on the messageDisplayAction's icon.
+Sets the html document to be opened as a popup when the user clicks on the messageDisplayAction button.

 .. api-header::
    :label: Parameters